-2. Pumpkin Picking and carving
+2. Pumpkin picking and carving

 Of course, the best thing you can do with food is to eat it, but autumn throws up delightful alternatives.
 Not least, decorating pumpkins.

 You can do the Halloween tradition, of course, with shop-bought pumpkins, but where’s the fun in that?
-Instead, spend the day roaming around a farm and their adjoining fields to select the perfect pumpkin to adorn your house.
+Instead, spend the day roaming around a farm and adjoining fields to select the perfect pumpkin to adorn your house.

 Bear in mind that entrance prices will vary from farm to farm.
 While some will only charge you for what you pick, others may offer a more expensive service with extras you might not need.

 3. Get fruity by picking apples and conkers

 Pumpkins aren’t the only foodstuff that has its uses in autumn.
 Apple picking is also a good day out.
 Orchards offer a litany of plump fruit options for either eating raw, baking in a pie or even brewing into cider.

 Technically nuts are fruits too, so you could also embrace your inner child and go wandering for conkers.
 However, unlike their North American counterpart chestnuts, the conker isn’t edible.
 It can be toxic.
 So stick to battling them against each other rather than snacking on them.